Pillar

 Hilton Is Leaving Trinidad.
 The Government Spent Three Years Doing Nothing About It.

 The brand withdrawal was preventable.
-All it required was US$600,000 in capital upgrades.
-The government issued an RFP in 2023 and then did nothing.
+UDeCOTT issued an RFP in 2023 and then did nothing.
+The budget allocated $163 million, then quietly slashed it to $3.6 million.

 Read the analysis